 Dementia is a devastating condition for which there is no cure available.
 Care is costly, financially and emotionally.
 The cost for health systems is likely to rise in ageing societies.
 The condition damages the brain, and leads to a decline in a person’s functional and cognitive capabilities.

 People are by far the most important input when building quality education.
 So it is little surprise that teachers’ salaries represent the largest single cost item in the labour intensive education system.
 Salaries and working conditions play an important role in attracting, motivating and retaining skilled teachers.
 Teachers are the backbone of the education sector which is a crucial determinant of productivity and growth.

 OECD Observer Crossword No.4 2013

-Click here for OECD Crossword No. 3
+Click here for other OECD Observer crosswords

 Will the world economy brighten in 2014 compared with 2013?